How to Select Rows in R with Examples

 2. Using R base to Select Rows

-By using a bracket notation you can select rows from DataFrame in R. In this selection I will cover how to select rows by index, select rows by Name, and check column values.
-All these returns a DataFrame after selecting the specific rows hence, you can use these to Create an R DataFrame from the existing DataFrame
+You can use a bracket notation to select rows from DataFrame in R. In this selection, I will cover how to select rows by index, select rows by Name, and check column values.
+All these return a DataFrame after selecting the specific rows hence, you can use these to Create an R DataFrame from the existing DataFrame

 2.1 By Index